-For example, a universal life insurance policy could have a MEC maximum of $5,000 in annual premium payments every year for the first seven years of the policy.
-Say you were to pay $6,000 of premiums in one of the seven years, then the policy would exceed the maximum annual premium amount and would be considered a MEC.
+For example, a universal life insurance policy could have an MEC maximum of $5,000 in annual premium payments every year for the first seven years of the policy.
+Say you were to pay $6,000 in premiums in one of the seven years.
+Then the policy would exceed the maximum annual premium amount and would be considered an MEC.

-Once an insurance policy is classified as a MEC, it cannot be reversed and can be subject to a withdrawal penalty.
-If you want to take out money or borrow from the policy's cash value before the age of 59 ½, you will incur a 10% tax penalty along with income taxes on that withdrawal.
-Furthermore, the withdrawal would happen on a last-in, first-out basis (LIFO) instead of first-in, first-out (FIFO) like other forms of permanent life insurance.
+Once an insurance policy is classified as an MEC, it cannot be reversed and can be subject to a withdrawal penalty.
+If you want to take out money or borrow from the policy's cash value before the age of 59 1/2, you will incur a 10% tax penalty along with income taxes on that withdrawal.
+Furthermore, the withdrawal would happen on a last-in, first-out (LIFO) basis instead of first-in, first-out (FIFO) like other forms of permanent life insurance.
 This means any distributions would come from the interest gained on the cash value and would be subject to regular income tax.

 Single premium life has benefits and downsides that must be considered before deciding if this is the right policy for you.

 A useful feature of single premium life insurance is the living benefits, which can fund a variety of expenses such as long-term care.
-Long-term care insurance can be expensive due to the high premium costs associated with the policy.
-Instead of LTC insurance, single premium life policies will allow the policyholder to borrow against the death benefit tax-free to make payments for long-term care.
+Long-term care insurance can be expensive due to high premium costs.
+But single premium life policies allow the policyholder to borrow against the death benefit tax-free to make payments for long-term care.
 In this case, you would be taking out a loan and the value of the policy would be used as collateral.

 Cash value in single premium life insurance grows tax-deferred and can grow at different rates depending on if you choose whole, variable or universal life.
-A SPL policy's cash value also will grow more quickly than other permanent and term life insurance, due to the fact that it is fully funded from the start of coverage.
+An SPL policy will also see faster cash value growth than other permanent and term life insurance because it is fully funded from the start of coverage.

 One downside of single premium life is that the policy is considered a modified endowment contract.
-As we reviewed before, a MEC comes with added issues like the tax penalty for withdrawals or taking out loans from the policy.
-For those reasons, using a single premium life policy in the short term for receiving cash would not make sense unless for emergency needs.
+As we reviewed before, an MEC comes with added issues like the tax penalty for withdrawals or taking out loans from the policy.
+For those reasons, using a single premium life policy in the short term for receiving cash would not make sense except for emergency needs.

 But, if you choose a variable or universal life policy, the investment options can also work against your favor.
-As we mentioned above, single premium variable life policy's cash value could decrease in value, depending on how it's invested.
+As we mentioned above, a single premium variable life policy's cash value could decrease, depending on how it's invested.
 It is important to evaluate your individual risk profile and coverage needs when choosing a policy.

 Single premium life insurance is offered through online quotes at several carriers.
 This includes companies such as State Farm and New York Life.
-But, these are not the only insurers that offer single premium life insurance.
-If you are interested in SPL, we recommend talking to an insurance agent to see if it is available, as many insurance companies offer these policies but may not market them.
+But these are not the only insurers that offer single premium life insurance.
+If you are interested in SPL, we recommend talking to an insurance agent, as many insurance companies offer these policies but may not market them.